Ricardo9495/simple-storage/README.md

 **4. metadata DB**
  - Store metadata of file, such as name, filepath, etc..
- - Relational DB woul be a good choice in this case for f
+ - Relational DB woul be a good choice in this case for for future extension of project, for e.g adding user, permission, etc..

-This is a simple hello, world demonstration web server.
+## Enhancement

-It serves version information on /version and answers any other request like /name by saying "Hello, name!".
+In future we can add

-migrate -path migrations -database '$(PG_URL)?sslmode=disable' up
+- Authentication/Authorization in middleware of simple-storage.

-migrate -source file://./internal/migrations -database "postgres://user:pass@localhost:5432/postgres?sslmode=disable" up
+- Validate duplication file using hash.

-curl -X POST -F "file=@./internal/interfaces/sample.txt" http://localhost:8080/files
+- Upload file to cloud storage.